 - improvement of overall well-being

-However, very few countries make the leap and in some developing countries, the menstrual precariousness is even more serious.
+However, very few countries make the leap, and in some developing countries, the menstrual precariousness is even more serious.

 How to fight against menstrual poverty in France